netscaler/cloud-native-getting-started/servicegraph/README.md

 Citrix ADC CPX is used to route North-South traffic from Tier 1 ADC to frontend Netflix microservice application and route East-West traffic from Netflix microservices

-Below mentioned `Environment variables` in `citrix-cloud-native.yaml` file needs to be updated for service graph generation with Citrix ADM Agent Service IP.
+Few `Environment variables` in `citrix-cloud-native.yaml` file needs to be updated for service graph generation with Citrix ADM Agent Service IP.

 Use `Application ID` mentioned in `Step A.7.a` to list the service IP for Citrix Agent.